shahinur-alam/AI-Powered-Content-Summarizer/README.md

-# AI Powered Content Summarization App using BART
+# AI-Powered Content Summarizer

-This Flask app uses the BART model to summarize text, with options for short or long summaries in paragraph or bullet-point format.
+This project features a Flask-based web application that integrates various NLP models to generate text summaries.
+Users can input text and receive summaries in formats like paragraphs or bullet points, utilizing models such as BART, Llama 2, and Ollama Llama 3, with support for fine-tuning using LoRA.

+## Features
+- Summarization using BART, Llama 2, and Ollama Llama 3.
+- Choose between paragraph or bullet points format.
+- Adjustable summary lengths.
+- Efficient fine-tuning with LoRA.

 ## Installation